Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: Experiments and theory

 \section{Experiments and theory}

-CEM polarimetric measurements were performed using \(\alpha\)-iron foils, a natural Fe foil of 15~\(\mu\)m thickness as the substrate of the \(^{57}\text{Co}(\alpha \text{-Fe})\) source and a \(^{57}\text{Fe}\) foil of 20~\(\mu\)m thickness as the sample.
-A detailed description of these experiments was published in \cite {Tancziko09-1}.
-The experimental spectra are the same here as in \cite {Tancziko09-1}, but the spectra are evaluated using a different model function.
+CEM polarimetric experiments were performed using \(\alpha\)-iron foils, a natural Fe foil of 15~\(\mu\)m thickness as the substrate of the \(^{57}\text{Co}(\alpha \text{-Fe})\) source and a \(^{57}\text{Fe}\) foil of 20~\(\mu\)m thickness as the sample.
+A detailed description of these experiments was published in \Refonlinecite{Tancziko10-1}.
+The experimental spectra are the same here as in \Refonlinecite{Tancziko10-1}, but here we use a different model function.
 The emphasis here is being on the verification of the theory derived in the present paper.

-Linear polarimetric measurements were performed in perpendicular incidence geometry, both the source and sample was magnetized perpendicular to the propagation direction.
-The results of such two measurements are shown in Fig.~\ref{fig:LinOrthogonal}.\ where the magnetic fields on the source and sample are parallel and perpendicular to each other.
+Linear polarimetric experiments were performed in perpendicular-incidence geometry, in which the external magnetic fields on the source (270~mT) and on the sample (400~mT) were magnetized perpendicular to the propagation direction.
+The results of two such measurements are shown in Fig.~\ref{fig:LinOrthogonal}.\ where the magnetic fields on the source and sample are parallel and perpendicular to each other, respectively.

-Elliptical (close to circular) polarimetric measurements were performed with a slanted source and a slanted sample, both magnetized in their planes the magnetization vectors and the wave vector laying in the same plane.
-The sample planes enclosed \(\vartheta=10^{\circ}\) (source) and \(\vartheta=5^{\circ}\) (sample) with the propagation direction.
-The results of such two CEM experiments are shown in Fig.~\ref{fig:CircAntiparallel}.\ where the external magnetic fields (230~mT) on the source and sample are parallel and antiparallel to each other.
+Elliptical (close to circular) polarimetric experiments were performed with a tilted source and a tilted sample, both magnetized close to their planes the magnetization vectors and the wave vector laying in the same plane.
+Their planes enclosed \(\vartheta_s=10^{\circ}\) (source) and \(\vartheta=5^{\circ}\) (sample) with the propagation direction.
+The results of two such CEM experiments are shown in Fig.~\ref{fig:CircAntiparallel}.\ where the external magnetic fields on the source (230~mT) and on the sample (100~mT) were parallel and antiparallel to each other, respectively.

-Having implemented the theory outlined in the former sections, measured spectra were fitted using the general fitting program \textit{FitSuite} developed earlier \cite{FitSuiteRef}.
-The positions and intensities of the M\"{o}ssbauer lines (i.e.\ the contribution of the resonant absorption to \(\tens{\sigma}(E)\)) were calculated solving the eigenvalue problem belonging to the corresponding hyperfine Hamiltonian.
-The theory descibed in \cite{Spiering00} and implemented in EFFI \cite{EffiRef} were adopted and modified to include the theoretical considerations presented above, namely eq.\ (\ref{eq:ICemsVeg}).
+Having implemented the theory outlined in the former sections, measured spectra were fitted using the general fitting program \textit{FitSuite} \cite{FitSuiteRef}.
+The positions and intensities of the M\"{o}ssbauer lines (i.e.\ the contribution of the resonant absorption to \(\tens{\sigma}(E)\)) were calculated solving the eigenvalue problem of the corresponding hyperfine Hamiltonian.
+The theory described in \Refonlinecite{Spiering00} and implemented in the program EFFI \cite{EffiRef} were adopted in \textit{FitSuite} and modified to include the theoretical considerations presented above, namely eq.~(\ref{eq:ICemsVeg}).